 - On the top navigation bar, select Data.

 - Click the menu button on the top right, and click Create Output Stage.

-- Select the data source that you want to create the Output Stage for and the SQL command that you want to generate.
+Select the Data Source that you want to create the Output Stage for, and select the SQL command that you want to generate.
 You can choose from creating or altering tables and creating views.